hashicorp/terraform/website/source/intro/getting-started/variables.html.md

 If a "terraform.tfvars" file is present in the current directory, Terraform automatically loads it to populate variables.
 If the file is named something else, you can use the `-var-file` flag directly to specify a file.
-Like configuration files, variable files can also be JSON.
+These files are the same syntax as Terraform configuration files.
+And like Terraform configuration files, these files can also be JSON.

 We recommend using the "terraform.tfvars" file, and ignoring it from version control.